kkruecke/cplus-documentation/notes/variadic-templates.rst

     auto x3 = static_cast<A&>(c).tail; // tail is A::tail

-Using variadic templates we can recursively define a recursive data structure hierarchy for ``struct tuple<class...Types>``:
+This is the sort of use case where variadic templates can be effectively applied.
+We can define a recursive data structure hierarchy for ``struct tuple<class...Types>``:

 .. code-block:: cpp